 Mark's admiration for innovators was sparked during his years as a client of several law firms, including Lowenstein Sandler.
 He served as Chief IP, Technology & Sourcing Lawyer globally for JPMorgan Chase, a job he liked, but not as much as he likes working with startups and growth companies.
 During Mark's eight years at JPMC, he settled multibillion-dollar patent litigation against trolls, handled multibillion-dollar outsourcing agreements, oversaw the merging of J.P.
 Morgan's intellectual property portfolio with Chase Bank's, and presided over the firm's growing and ambitious patent portfolio.

 During his tenure at JPMC, as finance and technology evolved, Mark helped develop a legislative agenda for IP issues involving the financial services industry.
 His testimony before Congress has influenced a number of patent laws enacted since 1999.
 In 2005, Mark realized that his greatest professional satisfaction came from serving as IP strategist for the tech companies created at Lab Morgan, JPMorgan Chase's incubator (several of which had successfully gone public).
-In that role, he co-counseled with his friends at Lowenstein Sandler on an emerging tech company, Dialogic.
+Early in his career, he co-counseled with his friends at Lowenstein Sandler on an emerging tech company, Dialogic.
 Lowenstein Sandler ultimately represented the company in an IPO and then an $800 million sale to Intel.
 When Mark decided to return to a steady diet of tech startups, he spoke with only one law firm...and Lowenstein became his new home.

 An electrical engineer by training, Mark started his career at a shoe factory in New Hampshire, his home state, performing a series of jobs that subsequently moved offshore, underscoring the need for America to innovate.